louisdecharson/eviewsSDMX/readme.md

 ## Purpose
 This web-app translates SDMX data into a standard HTML table readable by [EViews](http://www.eviews.com/home.html).

-It serves as a middlepoint:
+It acts as a middleware between EViews and SDMX providers API:
-- web requests to the app are turned into SDMX request to the provider (e.g. INSEE)
+- web requests to the app are turned into SDMX requests to the provider (e.g. INSEE)
 - response returned by the provider is parsed and translated to HTML table

 This is helpful as EViews software can easily make GET requests to a web-application and read HTML table.